23nicolaso/Grid-Painter/README.md

 A basic Python tool which makes it easier to make tilemaps!
 Just run the python file gridpainter.py

-**Features**:
+**How To Use**:
-* You can paint tiles to change their colors,
+* Click tiles to change their colors,
-* Change the tile id you are painting with,
+* Press "Change Value" to change the tile id you are painting with,
-* Resize grid to a different size,
+* Press "Resize Grid" to change number of rows and columns,
-* Click copy to clipboard to get it formatted as a comma seperated list in brackets
+* Click export to clipboard to get it conveniently formatted as a comma seperated list in brackets as shown below that is perfect for raylib!

 ![screenshot of the app](examplescreenshot.png)
 In this screenshot example, the output that was copied to clipboard was: